Table of Contents

 But, when was the F-22 Raptor first made?

 The First F-22 Raptor

 The first F-22 Raptor was built at some point in 1996.
 Although, it wasn't ready to fly at that point.
 Remember, if you are building a top-of-the-line military fighter aircraft, you need to make sure that it is going to be working properly when you send it up into the air.
 Development of the F-22 included nearly 44,000 wind tunnel test hours and 13,000 material sample tests.

 The Lockheed Martin F-22 Raptor had its first flight the following year in 1997.

 The First Flight

-Fifty-eight minutes after takeoff, Metz touched down, completing maiden flight of the F-22.
-A successful first flight is always a great moment in aviation; the dawn of a completely new type of fighter aircraft.
+Fifty-eight minutes after takeoff, Metz touched down, completing the maiden flight of the F-22.
+A successful first flight is always a great moment in aviation, the dawn of a completely new type of fighter aircraft.